tempofeng/lambda-local/README.md

         ```
         > ./gradlew appRun
         ```
-    1. Open http://localhost:8080/lleHelloRestService or http://localhost:8080/lleHelloLambdaProxy in browser. (depends on your '@LambdaLocal.value')
+    1. Open http://localhost:8080/lleHelloRestService or http://localhost:8080/lleHelloLambdaProxy in your browser.
+(The path depends on your '@LambdaLocal.value')
 1. Testing on AWS Lambda and API Gateway
     1. Create a new AWS Lambda Function with default AWS API Gateway settings.
     1. Add {proxy+} to all the subpath of the Lambda Function in API Gateway.